Best Of

 Top completed visual novels picks and what each one does best

-How to pick your first completed visual novels route
+How to pick your first completed visual novels story

 After the first run, compare two concrete signals in completed visual novels worth playing: did choices create downstream consequences, and did pacing stay intentional without filler loops?
 That quick A/B test will tell you faster than ratings whether this niche matches your taste.